fluxninja/aperture/sdks/aperture-go/README.md

 # Aperture-Go SDK

-`aperture-go` is an SDK to interact with Aperture Agent.
+The `aperture-go` SDK provides an easy way to integrate your go applications with [FluxNinja Aperture](https://github.com/fluxninja/aperture).
 It allows flow control functionality on fine-grained features inside service code.

 ## Usage